Modernizr/Modernizr/readme.md

 ### To see the build tool:

 * checkout the modernizr.com code
-* install all your gems and bundles and jekyll and shit
+* install all your gems and bundles and jekyll and any other dependencies
 * `jekyll`
 * `serve ./_sites`
 * visit <url>/download